-Now that it’s officially September, I’m going to be one of those annoying people jumping on the pumpkin bandwagon sharing all the pumpkin recipes….beginning with this Pumpkin Praline Bread Pudding!
+Now that it’s officially Fall, I’m going to be one of those annoying people jumping on the pumpkin bandwagon sharing all the pumpkin recipes….beginning with this Pumpkin Praline Bread Pudding!
 I actually made this LAST year for a friend for her birthday and NEVER posted it.
 What the heck?!

 I only remembered it because while I was in Texas earlier this week, some of the volunteers and I were talking about all the leftover bread ends.
 We served pork loin with mashed potatoes and gravy with 2 slices of Bunny bread.
 We had the most massive pile of end pieces and one of the ladies said, “I bet Aimee could make a great bread pudding with all those bread pieces”.
 While I was encouraged by her vote of confidence, I know there’s NO WAY I could attempt bread pudding for a crowd of 1,000 people.
 And this conversation was happening long after the dinner rush had passed anyway.